eabglobal/juniper/README.rst

     > juni build

-Juniper created the following artifact `./dist/router.zip`  🎉
+Juniper creates the following artifact `./dist/router.zip`  🎉

 For a more comprehensive example, please take a look at our `tutorial`.